a7ul/blog/src/pages/graphql-auth/index.md

 ## Deny first and explicit authorization

 With type + field level authorization, we now get a lot of control over managing access to the data graph.
 But in the current approach we consider a field without an **@auth** directive as **publicly accessible**.
 This approach is essentially a blocklist approach, ie, we are blocking access by adding **@auth**.
 But, following the principle of least privilege, we should be doing the reverse.
 We should be denying access to fields by default and only open up access if a field has an **@auth** directive specified.
-This way our auth system would automatically prevent fields that were accidentally exposed without a **@auth** directive.
+This way our auth system would automatically prevent fields that were accidentally exposed without an **@auth** directive.
 And if we need few fields to be public we could annotate those fields with a special permission (For example: **@auth(permissions: ['self:anyone'])**) so that our **@auth** directive can skip authorization on.
 This way as the schema grows, we can be explicit about and keep track of these publicly accessible fields along with avoiding unintentional leaks.

 Lets take an example to understand this better: